lrdodge/thecolincollective.github.io.2016/_activities/where-the-f-is-the-celery.md

 ---
 title:  "Where the F is the Celery"
-category: warmup
+type: warmup
-tags: observation, energy
+focus: observation, energy
+source: "Keith Curtis"
+date: 2015-08-18
 ---
 Extension of Patterns.